This article is also available on Medium.

 - (optionally stay in “placement” mode so you can create another building of the same type)

 In this article, we will skip the first step and consider that we already selected the building type we want – we will see how to create the UI and buttons required to pick the type in a later episode.
-Here’s a quick peek of what we’ll have at the end of this tutorial:
+Here’s a quick peek at what we’ll have at the end of this tutorial:

 Preparing some prefabs